JimLynchCodes/Titanium-Lambda/README.md

 #### Rest endpoint e2e tests
 These tests use the supertest library to hook into the express middleware and basically simulate firing the REST event to your function and expecting that the correct response is returned, including headers and authotization-headers.
+These tests really try to covert the whole lambda function, beginning when the REST request first comes in and veryfying that the right response is sent from the lambda function back to the client.
+Since hese tests use the supertest library to hook into the express middleware they basically simulate firing the REST event to your function and then expect that the correct response is returned, including headers and authotization-headers.

 #### Small Integration Tests
-These tests use the supertest library to hook into the express middleware and basically simulate firing the REST event to your function and expecting that the correct response is returned, including headers and authotization-headers.
-They are similar to unit tests in that they aim to verify the correct return values for individual functions tested in isolation.
-However, unlike unit tests which have side effects such as external requests mocked, these tests allow the functions to call the external apis
+These are similar to unit tests in that they aim to verify the correct return values for individual functions tested in isolation.
+However, unlike unit tests which have side effects such as external requests mocked, these tests allow the functions to call the external apis without mocking or stubbing anything.
+If there is a problem or bug ocurring in the code directly around the your async code wrappers, these tests can really expose that.

 ## BDD Tests
 Bevaior driven development is awsome!
 But when it comes to the code, what does bdd really mean?
 In the world of Nodejs it basically comes to to using CucumberJS to run your "feature files" and "step definition files".
 Although I haven't yet added npm scripts to execute the bdd tests, I have an example feature file that you might use for this project.
-Feature file
+Feature files are awesome because they are written in Gherkin syntax.
+This reads like plain english, but can also be executed from the command line just like other automated tests.

 ## Performance Tests

-When it comes to aws lambda functions, you can quantitatively measure the performane of every execution with two numbers: __memory used__ and __duration of function execution__.
+When it comes to aws lambda functions, you can quantitatively measure the performane of every execution with two numbers: __max memory used__ and __duration of function execution__.
 Measuring the performance of aws lambda functions is actually very easy since every execution of your aws lambda function will output these numbers in the cloudwatch logs (and in the aws lambda console if invoking the function from there).
+I don't currently have an automated script for performance tests like I do for the other automated tests, but to me performance is something to look at, compare, and improve over time as the function is in use.

 ## Amazon X-ray Performance Analysis
 With each executive of a lambda function you get the total number of milliseconds for which you were billed, but there's no insight into what what going on during that time.
 Amazon X-ray is a neat service that shows a visual timeline of what's happening during you function execution so you can we how much time the nodejs engine took to start up, how much time each of your functions take to complete, etc. Note that this protect is not currently at up to use aws x-ray, but it would take only a few lives if cute to add it.

 <img src="./images/aws-x-ray-lambda.png" width="650" />

+## JsDoc
+I'm definitely a fan of making your code more readable and easier to understand.
+I've tried to annotate my functions in this project with descriptions and @param / @return type descriptions.

 ## Included Files for AWS DevOps Pipeline